 Sure, you’ve got 255 characters on the App Store.
 But when an app lands on the home screen, you’ve only got 11.
 Even if your app name runs longer than 11 characters, make sure it can be abbreviated to fit within these parameters.

 3. Give context clues

-Many apps include the app name as well some descriptive words.
-Doing so can help users find your app, as well as improve your ASO performance.
+Many apps include the app name as well as some descriptive words.
+Doing so can help users find your app, as well as improve your app store SEO.
 There are two apps called Lemonaid and LemonAid, but each added some context to help you understand what the app does.

 5. Avoid the wrong keywords